 My name is Chad Radford and I am an Atlanta-based music journalist with 20 years of experience in writing, editing, and podcasting.
-Jazz, noise, post-punk, hip-hop, hardcore, metal, modern composition, and all points in between are my forte.
-This site will feature links to articles I have written for other publications as well as exclusive content.
-Follow me on Facebook, Instagram, and Twitter.
+Punk, hardcore, jazz, noise, post-punk, hip-hop, metal, modern composition, drone music, and all points in between are where my interests lie.
+This site features exclusive content as well as links to articles I have written for other publications.
+Follow me on Facebook, Instagram, Twitter, or send me an email.

 The cover art for Vimur’s second album, Triumphant Master of Fates features a painting by Portland, Oregon-based artist Adam Burke (of Nightjar Illustration), depicting a mountainous landscape divided by a river of blood.
 Standing atop a mountain, a lone traveler gazes into a massive black hole that has formed in the sky, radiating beams of light back at the viewer.
 It’s an arresting image that, like the cover of a 1950s pulp sci-fi novel, captures a climactic moment plucked from an epic journey.